Montour Railroad

 drainage ditches.
 Occasionally rocks will still fall

-the cut and end up on the trail surface.
-Walking the cut
+off the sides of the cut and end up on the trail surface.

-the 600 foot range, with a curve in its bore.
-It is hard to
+range, with a curve in its bore.
+It is hard to tell what

 distance the right-of-way might have been cut into the

-the portals were installed (similar to those at National
+hillside before the portals were installed (similar to those

-there is no indication where the portals were actually
+at National Tunnel) and as there is no indication where the

-one name - perhaps due to the short time it was in existence
+perhaps due to the short time it was in existence - but I

 bet those early train crews and track gangs had a few other